Glossary

 - relying party (RP)

-- An entity that relies upon a verifier’s assertion of a subscriber’s identity, typically to process a transaction or grant access to information or a system.
+- An entity that relies on a verifier’s assertion of a subscriber’s identity, typically to process a transaction or grant access to information or a system.

 - remote